dbt-labs/dbt-project-evaluator/docs/rules/governance.md

 **Reason to Flag**

 Models with public access are free to be consumed by any downstream consumer.
 This implies a need for better guarantees around the model's data types and columns.
-Adding a contract to the model will ensure that the model *always* conforms to the datatypes you expect.
+Adding a contract to the model will ensure that the model *always* conforms to the datatypes, columns, and other constraints you expect.

 **How to Remediate**